Black British people: 16th century

-The African population may have been several hundred during the Elizabethan period, and historian Michael Wood noted that Africans in England were "mostly free... [and] both men and women, married native English people."
-Archival evidence shows records of more than 360 African people between 1500 to 1640 in England and Scotland.
+The African population may have been several hundred during the Elizabethan period, however not all were Sub-Saharan African.
+Historian Michael Wood noted that Africans in England were "mostly free... [and] both men and women, married native English people."
+Archival evidence shows records of more than 360 African people between 1500 and 1640 in England and Scotland.
 Reacting to the darker complexion of people with biracial parentage, George Best argued in 1578 that black skin was not related to the heat of the sun (in Africa) but was instead caused by biblical damnation.
 Reginald Scot noted that superstitious people associated black skin with demons and ghosts, writing (in his sceptical book Discoverie of Witchcraft) "But in our childhood our mothers maids have so terrified us with an ouglie divell having hornes on his head, and a taile in his breech, eies like a bason, fanges like a dog, clawes like a beare, a skin like a Niger and a voice roring like a lion"; historian Ian Mortimer stated that such views "are to be noted at all levels of society".
 Views on Black people were "affected by preconceived notions of the Garden of Eden and the Fall from Grace."
 In addition, in this period, England had no concept of naturalization as a means of incorporating immigrants into the society.
 It conceived of English subjects as those people born on the island.
 Those who were not were considered by some to be incapable of becoming subjects or citizens.

 In 1596, Queen Elizabeth I issued letters to the lord mayors of major cities asserting that "of late divers blackmoores brought into this realm, of which kind of people there are already here to manie...".
 While visiting the English court, Casper Van Senden, a German merchant from Lübeck, requested the permission to transport "Blackamoores" living in England to Portugal or Spain, presumably to sell them there.
 Elizabeth subsequently issued a royal warrant to Van Senden, granting him the right to do so.
 However, Van Senden and Sherley did not succeed in this effort, as they acknowledged in correspondence with Sir Robert Cecil.
 In 1601, Elizabeth issued another proclamation expressing that she was "highly discontented to understand the great number of Negroes and blackamoors which (as she is informed) are carried into this realm", and again licensing van Senden to deport them.
 Her proclamation of 1601 stated that the blackamoors were "fostered and powered here, to the great annoyance of [the queen's] own liege people, that covet the relief, which those people consume".
 It further stated that "most of them are infidels, having no understanding of Christ or his Gospel".